 The historic city of Lancaster is close to spectacular coastlines, the rugged Forest of Bowland, and the famous Lake District.
 It has excellent road and rail links and an affordable quality of life.

-Prospective postdocs should contact Dr Laird to discuss upcoming openings.
-It may also be possible to support independent fellowship applications.
+Please contact Dr Laird to discuss upcoming openings.
+We are also eager to support independent fellowship applications from qualified candidates.

-Prospective undergraduate interns (from Lancaster or elsewhere) should email Dr Laird with a short CV.
-Previous interns have synthesized carbon nanotubes, built electronic circuits, and fabricated devices in the cleanroom.
+Please email Dr Laird with a short CV.
+Previous interns have synthesized carbon nanotubes, built electronic circuits, and simulated quantum devices.
 Future projects may resemble those listed under MPhys projects page.